 Seriously, my neighbors probably think I’m sanding a fucking table over here in my apartment.

 The cord is a borderline-excessive 16.4 feet long, and seemingly quite sturdy, except… the cord eventually falls out when you turn the Rock Box up to the highest level.
 It’s as if it has a sensor for when I’m about to orgasm, and that’s precisely when the cord becomes dislodged due to the extreme

 vibrations shaking.
-I guess you could wrap some duct tape around it to help it stay in… because if it didn’t look enough like something from your dad’s garage before, it will now!
+I guess you could wrap some duct tape around it to help it stay in… because if it didn’t look enough like something from your dad’s garage before, it would then!

 Due to the inclusion of a “male” attachment, I even subjected my boyfriend to the Rock Box.
 Afterward, in the span of just a minute or two, he managed to refer to the Rock Box as a “piece of crap,” a “weird monstrosity,” and “that contraption” (e.g., “if I wanted to vibrate my penis, I’d use a real vibrator, not that contraption”).
 On the lower settings, the attachment flops too much and slaps his penis like a dying fish.
 On the high settings, it’s loud and not worth the effort.

 Playing devil’s advocate, I asked him if at least the power wasn’t impressive.
 Without hesitation, he replied, “strength alone doesn’t make it a good toy.
 That’s like saying Rush is amazing because of the drummer.”
 In conclusion, the Hitachi is “way better.”

 (On a gross but sadly pertinent side note, when I brought the Rock Box to him, he thought I had already used it and left my “gunk” on the attachment.
 NOPE, JUST A DISGUSTING AMOUNT OF CAT HAIR AND LINT.)